less/old-lesscss.org/templates/pages/doc.md

 Here's what happened:

-- The first mixin definition didn't match because it expected `black` as the first argument.
+- The first mixin definition didn't match because it expected `dark` as the first argument.
 - The second mixin definition matched, because it expected `light`.
 - The third mixin definition matched because it expected any value.